 Here we go, my numero uno favorite!
 A straight-grained and solid piece of hickory is my go-to whomping stick.

-I keep one in my car at all times and although I’ve never had to use it I feel confidant it’d put in one helluva thrashing.
+I keep one in my car at all times and although I’ve never had to use it I feel confident it’d put in one helluva thrashing.

 The self-defense baton doesn’t get any more straightforward than this, and its ultra-simple design is a thing of beauty by itself.
 The only ornamentation it needs is a couple of tally marks for the times it has defended the wielder from harm.

 Our police adviser endorses this club over almost all others (except for his own selection above) because it is the tool he’s seen more tractor trailer drivers use than any other.

 Those drivers depend on reliable and effective tools when on long hauls cross country, so if it’s good enough for them, it’s plenty good for me.